-Since then, along with Twitter and a new Facebook group, I have joined a number of Groups:
+Since then, along with Twitter and a new Facebook group, I have joined a number of organisations and campaigns, along with a Dementia Cafe , A Petition for a Carer’s Strategy , DEEP UK – Shindig Group , Coping Strategies amongst others.

-along with a couple of Dementia Cafe’s.
-Last week I had discussions with Sheffield University and Dementia UK about bringing Admiral Nurses to Sheffield and next week I will be trying out a Dementia Friendly Cinema screening.
+Recently, I had discussions with Sheffield University and Dementia UK about bringing Admiral Nurses to Sheffield and next week I will be trying out a Dementia Friendly Cinema.

 6 months into 2018, my lived experience is more positive.
 I seem to be in a much better place going forward and the path of learning, advocacy and raising awareness have given me the strength to continue fighting mine and for others Dementia for as long as I can.